CEF DEBATES

 15 October, 2025 (16:30-19:00 UK) at Riverside East, Queen Elizabeth Olympic Park, London (UK).

 Are private events taking over too much public space?
 From music festivals to fan zones, our parks, streets, and squares are increasingly used for ticketed experiences — but how many events is too many?
 Are we enriching cultural life or eroding everyday access to shared spaces?
 This debate explores how cities can balance economic opportunity with public rights, and how we might better harmonise event ambitions with the needs and values of local communities and residents.
 Who gets to decide what happens in our public spaces, and who benefits most from their use?
-Join the debate and have your say!
+Join the event and have your say.
+This event was run in partnership with the London Legacy Development Corporation.

 DO MAJOR EVENTS PROVIDE AN EFFECTIVE PLATFORM TO TACKLE HUMAN TRAFFICKING?